XZB-1248/Spark/README.md

 <h1 align="center">Spark</h1>

-**Spark** is a free, safe, open-source, web-based, cross-platform and full-featured RAT (Remote Administration Tool) that allow you control all your devices via browser anywhere.
+**Spark** is a free, safe, open-source, web-based, cross-platform and full-featured RAT (Remote Administration Tool) that allow you to control all your devices via browser anywhere.

 ### [English] [[中文]](./README.ZH.md)